Rynxie/personalBlogPage/README.md

 - The absence of a built-in panel requires either creating one or utilizing an existing panel.
 - Currently, it lacks dynamic link settings; each blog is linked solely through its _id.
+-There is no SEO configuration I don't know how to. gonna research about it.
+I would be very happy if someone add it 😁.

 This code is still a work in progress.
 Feel free to use it, and any suggestions for improvements in the main code are greatly appreciated.
 You can reach out to me via or my email, both of which I'll share below.